stigbd/clubadmin-server/README.md

-clubadmin-server
+ClubMember Service
 ================

-A simple server with a restful API to manage club memebership
+A simple service with a restful API to manage club membership

 #Test
 Prerequisites:
 - cucumber `sudo apt-get install cucumber`
+- docker

 To run the test, do
 ```